 - Maybe Magic, Maybe Mundane: Despite being shown as nothing more than a ordinary rock, Boulder has had many moments where he is seemingly alive such as wanting to get a post card for his cousin or "wandering off" to hang out with other rocks.

 - Mighty Lumberjack: Played for laughs.
 When Maud asks Boulder if they should leave Ghastly Gorge, Boulder is on a tree stump wearing a knit cap next to an ax and a cord of chopped wood.

 - Older Than They Look: Maud reveals that Boulder is 2000 years old, but according to her, he doesn't look a day over 600.

-- Snipe Hunt: "Camouflage" — finding Boulder in a field of similar grey rocks.
+- Snipe Hunt: One of the games Maud plays alongside the main characters in her debut is "Camouflage", where the object is finding Boulder in a field of similar grey rocks.
 It was in Maud's pocket all the time.

 Cheese Sandwich's rubber chicken companion, which he later gifts to Pinkie.

 - Plot Coupon: At the end of "Pinkie Pride", Boneless turns out to be one of the tokens each of the main six characters receives after learning a lesson about friendship, which in "Twilight's Kingdom Part 2" are transformed into the six keys necessary to open the crystal box.
 Boneless, specifically, is transformed into the key of Laughter.

 - Replacement Goldfish: Immediately after giving Boneless to Pinkie Pie, Cheese whips out a new rubber chicken named Boneless Two and continues on his way.